creativenull/efmls-configs-nvim/README.md

 }

 require('lspconfig').efm.setup(vim.tbl_extend('force', efmls_config, {
-  -- Pass your cutom config below like on_attach and capabilities --
+  -- Pass your custom lsp config below like on_attach and capabilities --
   -- on_attach = on_attach,
   -- capabilities = capabilities,